petersulyok/smfc/README.md

 ### 2. Installation and configuration
  1. Set up the IPMI threshold values for your fans (see script `ipmi/set_ipmi_threshold.sh`).
- 2. Optional: you may consider enabling advanced power management features for your CPU and SATA hard disks for lower power consumption, heat generation and fan noise.
+ 2. Optional: enable advanced power management features for your CPU and SATA hard disks for lower power consumption, heat generation and fan noise.
  3. Load kernel modules (`coretemp` and `drivetemp`).
  4. Install the service with running the script `install.sh`.
  5. Edit the configuration file `/opt/smfc/smfc.conf` and command line options in `/etc/default/smfc`.